 At this time, many employers still use wet signatures for critical documents, such as employment agreements, termination documents, and timekeeping records in order to reduce the risk of having employment documents deemed invalid by a labor court.
 In these cases, the records may be digitized in addition to keeping the physical paper document.
-That said, Law 13.874/2019 (the Economic Freedom Act), which was effective on September 20, 2019, will likely eliminate the need to keep paper originals.
-Note that new digitalization rules now apply, but are subject to regulations that have not yet been issued.
+That said, Law 13.874/2019 (the Economic Freedom Act), which was effective on September 20, 2019, will likely eliminate the need to keep paper originals in the future.

 HR Best Practices: Electronic signatures are generally considered valid in the employment context in Brazil.
 When using electronic signatures, ensure that appropriate safeguards are in place and that all parties have agreed to allow the document to be electronically signed.